meteor/galaxy-docs/content/deploy-guide.md

 <h2 id="select-hostname">Select a hostname</h2>

 Choose a hostname that the public can use to access your application.
 You can use a custom domain or you can use the included *.meteorapp.com domain.
-If you are using the included domain, use <hostname>.meteorapp.com for apps deployed to the us-east-1 region or <hostname>.eu.meteorapp.com for apps deployed to the eu-west-1 region.
+If you are using the included domain, use <hostname>.meteorapp.com for apps deployed to the US East region or <hostname>.eu.meteorapp.com for apps deployed to the EU West region.

 If you have a custom domain name, then you need to point your DNS (in your registrar’s dashboard) to galaxy-ingress.meteor.com.
 More instructions on DNS configuration can be found [here](/dns.html).